 CPI (QoQ) (New Zealand)

 Consumer price index CPI inflation has picked up nicely in the last year in New Zealand.
 It increased by 0.5% in Q1 last year, but growth slowed by one point to 0.4% in Q2.
 However, inflation jumped higher to 0.9% in Q3, as October's report showed, beating expectations of 0.7%, which were already pretty high.
 Although, in Q4 inflation slowed down considerably, only growing by 0.1%.
 In Q1 of this year, inflation was expected to improve and increase by 0.3%, but it remained unchanged at 0.1% again.
 In Q2, inflation picked up by 0.6% as expected and it increased further by 0.7% in Q3.
 In Q4 of 2019, CPI cooled off to 0.5% but surged to 0.8% in Q1 of this year.
-The outbreak of coronavirus should have had an effect inflation in New Zealand, sending it 0.5% down, but in Q3 it rebounded to 0.7%.
+The outbreak of coronavirus had a negative effect on inflation in New Zealand, sending it 0.5% down, but in Q3 it rebounded to 0.7%.
 In Q4 though, the CPI came at 0.5% but the Q1 of this year is expected to bounce back by 0.8% while Q2 was expected at 0.7%, but jumped by 1.3%.
 In Q4 CPI increased to 1.4% and for Q1 of this year, CPI came at 1.8% against 2.0% expected.
 Q4 of last year CPI came at 1.4% while Q3 of 2023 is expected at 1.9%.
 Please follow us for live coverage of this event by experienced market analysts.

 <% indicator.indicator_name %>